-Results of this evaluation for the year ended December 31, 2016:

-Anticipating portfolio repositioning sales in January 2017, we concluded that the December 31, 2016 unrealized losses on certain of our 3.0% 15-year fixed rate Agency Securities represented an other than temporary impairment.
-Accordingly, we recognized losses totaling \$6,540 in our consolidated financial statements of operations, thereby establishing a new cost basis for those Agency Securities with an aggregate fair value of \$785,285 as of December 31, 2016.
+Results of this evaluation for the year ended December 31, 2016 - During the fourth quarter of 2016, we concluded that unrealized losses on certain of our 3.0% 15-year fixed rate Agency Securities represented an other than temporary impairment.
+Accordingly, we recognized losses totaling \$(6,540) in our consolidated financial statements of operations for the year ended December 31, 2016.
 We determined that there was no other than temporary impairment of our remaining Agency Securities as of December 31, 2016.